NHGRI-Specific GDS Policy FAQs

 For studies that are already submitted to or registered in an NIH-designated data repository, institutions had until May 1, 2019, to notify NIH if they 1) need additional time to consider if a study’s dataset should be designated as sensitive, or 2) that a sensitive designation has been made and GSR should not be made available through unrestricted access.
-If the institution did not contact NIH before May 1, 2019, GSR will be moved to unrestricted access.
+If the institution did not contact NIH before May 1, 2019, GSR was moved to unrestricted access.

 Can approved data users share GSR that they derive from individual-level genomic data in NIH-designated data repositories?

 For individual-level human genomic data in NIH-designated data repositories, which are usually only available through controlled-access, a data access request that is reviewed by a Data Access Committee (DAC) is always required.
-For non-sensitive datasets, data requesters can indicate plans to generate and disseminate GSR in their research use statement, if they wish to post GSR more broadly than publication within the scientific literature as an intrinsic piece of evidence to support a study’s conclusions, and this may be approved by a DAC.
+For non-sensitive datasets, data requesters can indicate plans to generate and disseminate GSR in their research use statement if they wish to post GSR more broadly than publication within the scientific literature as an intrinsic piece of evidence to support a study’s conclusions, and this may be approved by a DAC.
 Requestors do not need to indicate what specific GSR they plan to generate and disseminate.